tcrowe/cjdns-admin/README.md

 # cjdns-admin
 ---
-A nodejs module for working with the CJDNS admin interface over UDP.
+A nodejs module for working with the [CJDNS](https://github.com/cjdelisle/cjdns) admin interface over UDP.
 It's made to be consistent, robust and easy to use.

-The API exposes each admin function with the exact name or alternate.
-All the functions accept a single `object` as their argument and return a channel `string`.
-The channel is used to get the response(s) that the admin function returns.
-It's an asynchronous request/response pattern.

 ## Development
 ---